|Nutrition Facts (per serving)|

 Take the lamb out of the fridge and season it generously with Kosher salt and freshly ground black pepper.
 Let the lamb sit out at room temperature for 30 minutes before you begin.

-In a large sauté pan, heat some high-heat oil like safflower or sunflower oil until it is almost smoking.
+In a large sauté pan, heat some oil over high heat until it is almost smoking.

 Place one rack fat-side down in the oil and sear for 2 minutes until it is nicely golden-brown.
-Then turn it and brown the other side for another minute.
+Flip over and brown the other side for another minute.
 Sear the ends as well, for about a minute each, so that the entire outside has a beautiful brown crust.

-Combine the breadcrumbs, herbs, Kosher salt, and black pepper to taste, along with a drizzle of olive oil in a food processor and pulse until just blended, and transfer the seasoned crumbs to a sheet pan.
+Combine the breadcrumbs, herbs, salt, and black pepper to taste in a food processor.
+Add a drizzle of olive oil and pulse just until blended.
+Transfer the seasoned crumbs to a sheet pan.

 Roast for 30 minutes or until the ends of the lamb feel firm and spring back when you squeeze them.
 Remove the lamb from the oven and let it rest for 15 minutes, tented with foil.